supposedly/nutshell/README.md

     With chunk_size = 2, produces
       `[a0,a1,b0,b1,c0,c1, a2,a3,b2,b3,c2,c3, ...]`
     And so on for higher chunk_size values.
 Extraneous transitions (ones that don't divide evenly into chunk_size) are left at the end rather than discarded.
+    Note that `weave` will appropriately order transitions resulting from inline rulestrings, despite their being from the same line.
 - **reorder**: For when *really* fine control is necessary.
     Takes a series of numbers corresponding to the Nutshell transitions covered by this macro, where 1 is the first